-Animal Care and Control serves the citizens and animals within the city limits of Balcones Heights and is committed to providing animal control by enforcement of our City Animal Ordinances and State Law; as well as provide care for the animals which are brought into our facility.
-For Animal Control please call: 210.735.9148 x232.
+Animal Control serves the citizens and animals within the city limits of Balcones Heights and is committed to providing animal control by enforcement of our City Animal Ordinances and State Law; as well as provide care for the animals which are brought into a city Animal Shelter.
+For Animal Control please call: 210.957.3185.

-It is our hope that Animal Care & Control can educate our community to gain a better understanding about animal control, the services we provide, and the responsibilities and obligations that are part of being a responsible pet owner.
+It is our hope that Animal Control can educate our community to gain a better understanding about animal control, the services we provide, and the responsibilities and obligations that are part of being a responsible pet owner.
 Pet owners should become familiar with Chapter 90 Animal Control of the Code of Ordinance and comply with requirements listed in this chapter.
 We highlighted a few of those requirements.

 Section 90.020 Dog and Cat Microchipping Required.
 We want to reunite you with your pet should he/she become loose.
-Each dog and cat must wear an identification tag attached to a properly fitted collar at all times.
+Each dog and cat must be microchipped and should wear an identification tag attached to a properly fitted collar.